-smirking wolf wolf scars
+Figure 3-Example Artwork of a Wolf with Scars

-The wolf will be a zero dimension character with the emotions of calm, alert, and angry.
-If calm its fur will be smooth against its body and just roam around.
+The wolf will be a zero dimensional character with three emotions: calm, alert, and angry.
+If calm, its fur will be smooth against its body and it will just roam around.
 If alert, its head will be searching for the player while in a defensive stance.
 If angry, its fur will be sticking up and ruffled around some, have a vicious look on its face, and rush towards the player.
-Some of the wolves could also have old battle scars or wounds from previous fights (shown above).
+Some of the wolves could also have old battle scars or wounds from previous fights (see Fig. 3).

-While the player goes through the game they will learn how wolf reacts to them by trial and error.
-The player’s interest in the wolf will be to gain items from defeating it, gaining land, or just wants to go beat something up.
-If the player is beaten a tremendous amount of times by the wolf then it will be hated but if the player defeats them a great amount then the player will grow bored of the wolf so the wolf is going to be created strong enough so the player could win every battle but has greater chance to lose if they don’t figure it out.
-We make the creature stronger to help keep the players interest up with the constant challenge.
+While the player goes through the game they will learn how the wolf reacts to them by trial and error.
+The player’s interest in the wolf will be to gain items from defeating it, gaining land, or just if the player just wants to go beat something up.
+If the player is beaten a tremendous amount of times by the wolf, then the wolf will be hated.
+However, if the player defeats them a great amount, then the player will grow bored of the wolf.
+Therefore, the wolf is going to be created strong enough so that the player could win every battle but has a greater chance to lose if they don’t figure it the wolf’s pattern of attack.
+We will make the creature stronger to help keep the players interest up with the constant challenge.

-The character will look real to the player by studying a wolf’s attack patterns and portray them in the game, sounds, color, and how it moves.
-This evil character will be different than the others based on their own attack patterns, color, size, sound, and type of animal.
-When fighting the player each of the animals will have its own intro music (file in folder, from Newgrounds Artist) that leads into the classic battle rhythm of the game.
-By having personal sounds the player will know what animals are getting ready to attack them.
-The only speech patterns the animals have are growling being a sign of warning and barking or rawring as a sign of attack.
+The character will seem real to the player because of the consistence in the wolf’s attack patterns and the way the that the wolf is portrayed in the game through sounds, colors, and movement.
+This evil character will be different than the others based on its own attack patterns, color, size, sound, and the type of animal it is.
+When fighting the player, each of the animals will have its own introduction music (file in folder, from Newgrounds Artist) that leads into the classic battle rhythm of the game.
+By having personal sounds, the player will know what animals are getting ready to attack them.
+The only speech patterns the animals have are growling, which represents a sign of warning and barking or roaring, which represents a sign of attack.

 CHARACTER BACKGROUND

-The wolf’s childhood was spent playing with the other cubs in the pack enjoyed being fed by the older more powerful wolves.
-As he grew up he was taught to become one with the pack with faced with challenges to improve the overall outcome.
+The wolf’s childhood was spent playing with the other cubs in the pack and enjoyed being fed by the older more powerful wolves.
+As he grew up, he was taught to become one with the pack.
 As a pack they overcome any obstacles in their way.
-They learn that their only true job is to protect the pack and the in turn the pack will protect you.
-From this they retrieve smaller animals until the pack can eat that day, after words they rest and be lazy, enjoying the rest of the day while a few guard dogs are on alert for danger.
+They learned that their only true job is to protect the pack and that in turn the pack will protect you.
+From this idea, they retrieve smaller animals until the pack can eat that day.
+Afterwards, they rest and are lazy, enjoying the rest of the day while a few guard dogs are on alert for danger.

-They only have a zero dimension personality where they are calm, alert, or angry, but it would be tragic for a wolf for its pack to be taken away.
-So they happily give their life to protect the pack because in their mind without a pack they have no life.
+They only have a zero dimensional personality where they are calm, alert, or angry, but it would be tragic for a wolf if its pack was taken away.
+So, they happily give their life to protect the pack because in their mind, without a pack they have no life.

 Appendix A